 Mortality

-In this section, we report the number of childhood and adolescent cancer deaths, relative frequencies, and crude (not standardized for age) mortality rates for the main diagnostic cancer groups according to the third version of the International Classification of Childhood Cancer (ICCC-31), and for all cancers combined.
-Langerhans cell histiocytosis (LCH) are excluded because no deaths due to LCH has been reported during the calendar period in focus, 2001-2020.
+In this section, we report the number of childhood and adolescent cancer deaths, relative frequencies, and crude (not standardized for age) mortality rates for the main diagnostic cancer groups according to the third version of the International Classification of Childhood Cancer (ICCC31), and for all cancers combined.
+Langerhans cell histiocytosis (LCH) are excluded because no deaths due to LCH has been reported during the calendar period in focus, 1991-2020.
 We report mortality for children (0-14 years old) and adolescents (15-19 years old), separately and combined (0-19 years old).
 Differences between males and females are displayed using male to female ratios and sex-specific incidence rates.
 The minimum number of cancer deaths displayed in the tables is 3 deaths per cell.
 We write ” < 3” when a cell contains fewer than 3 deaths.
 To avoid the possibility of calculating the precise number of deaths in these situations, some other cells in the table may be set to NA* (not available).
 Mortality is calculated as the number of cancer deaths per 100,000 persons per year.
-We follow the same methodology as that used for the Swiss Cancer Report 2021 – Methods Report .
-A more technical description of the methods is provided in chapter 2 of Statistical Methods for Cancer Reporting in Switzerland.
+We follow the same methodology as that used for the Swiss Cancer Report 2021 – Methods Report (available only in German).
+A more technical description of the methods is provided in chapter 2 of Statistical methods for Cancer Reporting in Switzerland.

 The tables and figures of this section can be cited as follows: Title of figure or table (2024).
 Figures: Mortality.
 Childhood